-Section of the Erosion & Scdiment Control Law of the ((City/Town/Village) of herozion & Scdiment Control Law of the ((City/Town/Village) of herozion the following clause: Stormwater Pollution Prevention Plan: A Stormwater Pollution Prevention Plan consistent with the requirements of Article I and 2 of this local law shall be required.
+Section of the Erosion & Scdiment Control Law of the ((City/Town/Village) of hereby amended by adding the following clause: Stormwater Pollution Prevention Plan.
+A Stormwater Pollution Prevention Plan consistent with the requirements of Article 1 and 2 of this local law shall be required.
 The SWPPP shall meet the performance and design criteria and standards in Article 2 of this local law.
-The approved erosion control permit shall be consistent with the provisions of this local law.
+The approved crosion control permit shall be consistent with the provisions of this local law.